LilianCruanes/neo4j_for_django/docs/authentication.md

 We can find this class into the **`neo4j_for_django.contrib.auth.node_models`** file.
 A User instance has 8 parameters :

 - **`uuid`** (do not fill) : Each user has an Universal Unique Identifier.
-This parameter must not be filled during the User instantiation cause it is automatically filled.
+This parameter must not be filled in during the User instantiation because it is automatically filled in.
 <br/>
 - **`is_super_user`** (optional, default=**False**) : As in the native Django authentication, this parameter can be either True or False.
 If defined on True, the user possesses full rights, he can do anything.
 <br/>